Alejogb1/job-board/blog-data/how-are-default-volumes-created-when-running-mongodb-images.md

 id: "how-are-default-volumes-created-when-running-mongodb-images"
 ---

-Okay, let's tackle this one.
+, let's tackle this one.
 It's a question I’ve definitely been on the receiving end of during my time wrangling database deployments, particularly when folks new to containerization and mongodb start spinning up instances.
-So, how *are* these default volumes generated when you fire up a MongoDB container?
+So, how _are_ these default volumes generated when you fire up a MongoDB container?
 It’s a good question, and understanding it saves a lot of headaches down the line.

-The crucial point is that when you run a MongoDB docker image—or any container image for that matter—without explicitly defining volume mounts, Docker handles storage using a mechanism that defaults to what are called *anonymous volumes*.
+The crucial point is that when you run a MongoDB docker image—or any container image for that matter—without explicitly defining volume mounts, Docker handles storage using a mechanism that defaults to what are called _anonymous volumes_.
 These volumes are not directly tied to a specific directory on your host machine and they are automatically created and managed by Docker itself.
 Let's break it down into a few core aspects.

 First, let's be clear about what Docker images contain.
 The image itself, when downloaded, contains the application code, necessary libraries, configuration files, and, crucially, a definition of the data directory that the application—in this case, MongoDB—will use.
 For official MongoDB images, you’ll typically find that the default data directory path inside the container is `/data/db`.
 This is hardcoded into the container configuration.

 Now, when you start a container using `docker run mongo:latest` (or whatever your tag may be), and you haven't specified a mount point with the `-v` flag, Docker looks at this `/data/db` path and recognizes it doesn’t exist within its own isolated filesystem.
 So, instead of placing the data within the ephemeral layer of the container (which would be lost the moment the container stops), it automatically creates a volume for this location.
-This volume is *anonymous* because it isn't named or bound to a specific host directory; it’s purely managed by Docker’s volume system.
+This volume is _anonymous_ because it isn't named or bound to a specific host directory; it’s purely managed by Docker’s volume system.
 This is essentially a ‘virtual’ volume, detached from your actual filesystem.

 The implications of this are pretty significant.
 The first container using this image will have its own anonymous volume associated with `/data/db`.
-If you stop and start this container, the data *persists*.
+If you stop and start this container, the data _persists_.
 This is because the anonymous volume, while not tied to your file system, continues to exist separately from the container.
-If you delete the container (using `docker rm <container-id>`) this anonymous volume *does not get deleted* by default, and it will persist until you explicitly remove it (which we'll look at later).
+If you delete the container (using `docker rm <container-id>`) this anonymous volume _does not get deleted_ by default, and it will persist until you explicitly remove it (which we'll look at later).

-However, if you create another container with the *same image*, it will get a *different* anonymous volume associated with it.
+However, if you create another container with the _same image_, it will get a _different_ anonymous volume associated with it.
 So, these containers will have no access to each other's databases.
 This is a critical point to understand: using default volumes can easily lead to data loss and accidental database isolation if not handled properly.

 Let’s move onto a more practical demonstration.
 I'll give three code examples here, reflecting different scenarios and how you can handle them.